Dividing your property when you split up (“Relationship property”)

 The Property (Relationships) Act 1976 deals with how the property of married couples, civil union partners and de facto couples is divided when a relationship ends.
 The Act covers a relationship ending because of a break-up, but it can also cover a relationship ending because of the death of a spouse or partner.

-The purpose of the Act is to recognise the equal contributions of both partners to their relationship and to provide for a just division of property when their relationship ends, taking into account the interests of their children.
+The purpose of the Act is to recognise the equal contributions of both partners to their relationship and to provide for a fair division of property when their relationship ends, taking into account the interests of their children.
 The general presumption of the Act is that a couple’s property will be divided equally between them.
 There are exceptions to this rule, however.
 In particular, there are different rules about how property is to be divided where a relationship has lasted less than three years.

-Who’s covered by the Property (Relationships) Act: A summary
+Who’s covered by the Property (Relationships) Act

 Whether the rules in the Property (Relationships) Act 1976 apply to you and your ex-partner depends on the type of relationship it was and how long you were together.